What We Do

 What We’ve Achieved Lately

-« Centennial Weeping Beech at Veteran’s Field treated for Beech Leaf Disease
+« Centennial weeping beech pruned and treated to target Beech Leaf Disease

 PLANTING

-« An Arbor Day gift of a tree to interested Wilbur & McMahon sixth graders
+« Annual Arbor Day gift of a tree to Wilbur McMahon sixth graders

 EDUCATING

-« Teaching kindergarteners the science of trees under the Centennial weeping beech
+« Kindergartners taught the science of trees under the Centennial weeping beech

-« Community outreach at 3 town events, answering tree questions and sharing plant guides
+« Community outreach at 3 town events - answering questions and sharing planting guides

 Visit our Projects page to learn about our new and ongoing projects.